SzymCode/SzymCode/README.md

 <br>

 * :electron: My favourite workspace setup is [CachyOS](https://cachyos.org/) with [Hyprland](https://hyprland.org/) and [HyDe](https://github.com/HyDE-Project/HyDE) dotfiles
-* 🤖 Previosly worked as a CNC programmer & machinist - still enjoy it as a 3018 owner
+* 🤖 I previously worked as a CNC programmer & machinist - still enjoy it as a 3018 owner
-* 📓 I'm gaining knowledge mainly from documentation, forums, collegues and my personal experience
+* 📓 I gain knowledge mainly from documentation, forums, colleagues, and personal experience
-* ♟️ My favourite openings in chess are the Scotch Game, Stafford and King's gambits, also love Atomic Chess - [play with me](https://lichess.org/@/S1CChess)
+* ♟️ My favourite openings in chess are the Scotch Game, Stafford, and King's Gambit; I also love Atomic Chess - [play with me](https://lichess.org/@/S1CChess)
-* 🧠 Rubik's Cube CFOP sub 20 & Blindfold Old Pochmann 5 min with memorize
+* 🧠 Rubik's Cube CFOP sub-20 & Blindfold Old Pochmann 5 min including memorization
-* 📚 Books that have impacted me listed here: [TimelessBooks](https://www.timeless-books.com/)
+* 📚 Books that have impacted me are listed here: [TimelessBooks](https://www.timeless-books.com/)
-* 🏆 Few favourite quotes:
+* 🏆 A few favourite quotes:
   - *"This man of little learning grows old like an ox; only his flesh grows but not his wisdom."* ~ Siddhartha Gautama
   - *"He who has a why to live can bear almost any how."* ~ Friedrich Nietzsche
   - *"Fear has never reached the highest goal."* ~ Bô Yin Râ